HorizenOfficial/evm-documentation/docs/02-connect/01-get_a_wallet.md

 <img src="/img/docs/get-started/cobalteon-connect-site.png" alt="Cobalt ConnectSite" width="300" height="200" />
 </p>

 2. If desired, you can disconnect from a site by hovering your cursor over the chain icon, where a **Disconnect button** appears.
-Click the **Disconnect icon** to delete the address.
+Click the **Disconnect button** to delete the address.

 <p>
 <img src="/img/docs/get-started/cobalteon-connectsite-disconnect.png" alt="Cobalt DisConnectSite" width="300" height="200" />